llmware-ai/llmware/docs/index.md

 `llmware` is &copy; 2023-{{ "now" | date: "%Y" }} by [AI Bloks](https://www.aibloks.com/home).

 ## Contributing
-Please first discuss any change you want to make publicly, for example on GitHub via raising an [issue](https://github.com/llmware-ai/llmware/issues) or starting a [new discussion on GitHub](https://github.com/llmware-ai/llmware/discussions).
+Please first discuss any change you want to make publicly, for example on GitHub via raising an [issue](https://github.com/llmware-ai/llmware/issues) or starting a [new discussion](https://github.com/llmware-ai/llmware/discussions).
 You can also write an email or start a discussion on our Discrod channel.
 Read more about becoming a contributor in the [GitHub repo](https://github.com/llmware-ai/llmware/blob/main/CONTRIBUTING.md).